 In addition to a speeding ticket, you also get a no seatbelt ticket.
 Now you’re facing 7 points on your driver’s license, and you also have to be subjected to the driver responsibility assessment (DRA).
 As a result, you’ll face up to $961 in fines, assessments, and surcharges.
 At this point, if you’re convicted of another four-point or greater traffic violation within the next 18 months, your driver’s license could be suspended.
 Taking your traffic ticket seriously and working with an attorney will increase the likelihood of avoiding these penalties.

-Why You Need a Skilled Traffic Attorney on Your Side
+Why You Need a Skilled New York Traffic Attorney on Your Side

 The New York Traffic Ticket Lawyers understand how frustrating it is to deal with traffic tickets.
 We also know how to defend clients charged with seatbelt violations in New York effectively.
 One of our attorneys can go to work on your behalf, fighting to have your ticket dismissed or to reduce your fines and points.
 You will not have to take time off work to appear in court and argue your case before the judge.
 We will do it for you.
 When you work with an attorney, you’ll have peace of mind knowing that we are working diligently for the best outcome.

 Contact a Central New York No Seat Belt Traffic Ticket Attorney